UchennaCy/Damian-events-test/README.md

 # Coursedog's e2e test

-This repo contains my e2e tests for the Coursedog event site.
-Test is wrotten in Cypress (https://www.cypress.io/).
+This repo contains my e2e tests for the Coursedog's event site.
+Test is written in Cypress(https://www.cypress.io/).

 ## To Test